-Mayo School of Health Sciences offers a 10-week Phlebotomy Technician Certificate Program in Rochester, Minnesota.
+Mayo Clinic School of Health Sciences offers a 9-week Phlebotomy Technician Certificate Program in Rochester, Minnesota.
 Phlebotomy technicians work with other professionals in hospital and outpatient environments to collect and prepare blood samples for laboratory testing as part of a patient's total care team.
-The Phlebotomy Technician Certificate Program thoroughly prepares individuals for a career in this field.
+The Phlebotomy Technician Certificate Program thoroughly prepares you for a career in this field.

 This program creates an exceptional educational experience by offering: